-312.567.5075 housing@iit.edu iit.edu/housing
+3241 S. Wabash Ave., Suite 110 312.567.5075 housing@iit.edu iit.edu/housing

 On-campus housing is available to both undergraduate and graduate students.
-First-year students not living with their parents or guardians within a 50-mile radius of campus are required to live in the residence halls.
+First-year and second-year students not living with their parents or guardians within a 50-mile radius of campus are required to live in the residence halls.
 Family housing is provided for students who are married, living with a domestic partner, or have a legal guardianship of a dependent.
 Students living in the residence halls are eligible for a variety of meal plans.
 Required participation in a meal plan varies based on room assignment.